 Keeping records of the scouting findings is essential in order to evaluate the efficiency of the treatment and to predict problems in future seasons.

-At a minimum, records should include:
+At a minimum, you should make records of the following:

 - Crops scouted